correiajoao/data-analysis/Effectivenes.md

 ### Training models

-The code below interates over each developer and smell, performing the train and calculating metrics for each generated model.
+The code below iterates over each developer and smells, performing the train, and calculating metrics for each generated model.
 Each developer (total 10) has an opinion about one code smell (total 12).
 For each pair (developer, smell), all the seven machine learning algorithm is performed, and the metrics were stored.